 The Department of Public Works does not use its equipment to fill private swimming pools.
-Private companies shall must obtain written authority from the Department of Public Works to use water from the water system.
-Customers desiring an abatement of sewer charges while filling their pools must contacteall the DepartmentBusiness Office for instructions prior to filling the pool.
-There will be no abatement if the DepartmentBusiness Office has not been contacted.
+Private companies shall\must-obtain written authority from the Department of Public Works to use water from the water system.
+Customers desiring an abatement of sewer charges while filling their pools must <a href="mailto:contacteall-objection-obj